bridgestoprosperity/fika-collect/fika-collect-lambda/README.md

 $ npm run build
 ```

 This generates a ZIP archive, `fikaCollectUploadLambda.zip`.
 Although it's named for the upload pre-signer lambda, it has two entry points in `handler.js`, so we upload the same artifact for both Lambdas.
-Finally, navigate to the following pages and select "Upload from: .zip file" in the Code menu:
+Navigate to the following pages and select "Upload from: .zip file" in the Code menu, then drag and drop the zip archive into the browser.

 - [fikaCollectUploadLambda](https://us-west-1.console.aws.amazon.com/lambda/home?region=us-west-1#/functions/fikaCollectUploadLambda?subtab=triggers&tab=code)
 - [fikaCollectSurveySubmitLambda](https://us-west-1.console.aws.amazon.com/lambda/home?region=us-west-1#/functions/fikaCollectSurveySubmitLambda?subtab=permissions&tab=code)